 However, things aren’t always the same and Google has been decreasing the organic click-through rate in favor of paid ads.

 Most commercial queries now turn up with a full page of paid ads (that too with green font color just like organic results) and users see no more organic results without having to scroll further down.
 While this is not a big deal for regular users it surely is for publishers and bloggers.

 What’s worse is, almost 70% of teenagers don’t recognize the difference between organic results and paid ads.

-As a digital marketer, that hurts.
+As a digital marketer, that hurts (Yikes!)